realk1ko/cockpit-container/README.md

    interfaces**, because in some cases the direct access is simply not an option.
 4. The UI will **not store machine configurations** (connections you have created in the UI) **on all other web interface hosts** aside from the one you created the connection on.
-In other words: Everytime you switch the web interface host, you will have to recreate the connections. **To be fair, this is not better when using the containerized approach.**
+In other words: Everytime you switch the web interface host, you will have to recreate the connections. **To be fair, this is the same when using the containerized approach.**

 Using the containerized approach, you can reduce the effort needed for setup and the regular administrative work, when hosting the container(s) on the edge of your network.
 In essence, you avoid the setup of Cockpit Web Service on all machines and don't really need a load balancer anymore.
 Direct access to the machines, is also not required then.

-## Drawbacks/TODOs

-1. **Machine configurations are not stored:** Everytime you login on a host you need to enter it's hostname.
-If you decide to create connections via the sidebar after logging in, be warned: The connections are not saved.
-2. **SSH authentication is planned but not supported right now.**
-3. **Support for branding options**
-4. **Configuration via environment variables/arguments instead of mounting the configuration file**